Hunters Sharing the Harvest offers unique way to give back

 Hunters Sharing the Harvest accepts donated venison to help Pennsylvania’s food-challenged residents.

-Ben Moyer, the volunteer coordinator for Fayette and Greene counties, said participation in the program comes at no cost to hunters.
+Ben Moyer, the volunteer coordinator for Greene and Fayette counties, said participation in the program comes at no cost to hunters.

 “When a hunter kills a deer he or she wants to donate, they simply take that deer to a participating butcher,” Moyer said.
 “They fill out one simple form and sign it, which enables the butcher to file that voucher with our program.”